IRS CP220J Explained: What It Means and How to Respond

-Getting mail from the IRS is stressful enough.
-But when that envelope contains a CP220J notice, the anxiety often spikes.
-This notice isn’t just a routine update—it’s a formal notification that the IRS believes your business owes a penalty under the Affordable Care Act (ACA), specifically under Section 4980H.
+Getting a letter from the IRS is never fun.
+When it's a CP220J notice, it usually means your business is facing a finalized penalty under the Affordable Care Act (ACA), specifically related to employer mandate compliance under Section 4980H.

 Common Reasons Why You Received a CP220J